VictorWinberg/EITN41/README.md

-# EITN41 - Advanced Web Security
+# FJUO52 - Bewbodfe Xfc Tfdvsjuz
 Run the assignments with `python3`, and the testcases with `pytest -s filename.py`.

 This course has 5 sets of home assignments.
 Each set consists of 3 subsets, displayed below: